manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

     Person Milton
 ```
 With forwarding, the object handling the calls is unaware of the link defined in the forwarding object.
 As a consequence,
 forwarded calls are one-way flights.
-The call to `getTitle()` from `Person#getTitledName()` is invoked statically, StudentPart's
+The call to `getTitle()` from `PersonPart#getTitledName()` is invoked _statically_,
-override is ignored.
+StudentPart's override is ignored.

 Generally, linked interface calls within forwarded objects are not polymorphic.
-This behavior can be viewed as positive
+This behavior is often referred to as
-or negative, depending on the desired outcome.
+_the Self problem_.

 # Delegation